- How long has the church been meeting?

 Who provides the systematic teaching?

 Our elders are the primary teachers for the systematic teaching.
+At the moment we have one elder.
+Deacons may also occasionally teach.
 Some teach more than others as gifts and time permit.
-Everyone who teaches who isn’t already an elder has been elder-approved as qualified and above reproach.
+Deacons who teach have been elder-approved as qualified and above reproach.

 What is taught in your regular meetings?

 The majority of the teaching is expositional, going through a book of the Bible over the course of several Sundays.
 On occasion we will take a break from the current book we’ve been studying to teach on a specific Biblical topic or do an overview of another book of the Bible.
 Upcoming topics/passages are announced ahead of time so the congregation can do their own study before the sermon if they want.